nqhed/awesome-frontend-structure/README.md

 ## 👓 Wrapping UI Components (Wrapper Pattern)

-Using in `/presentation/components` and `/lib` folder.
+Used in `/presentation/components` and `/lib` folders.
 It saves time and prevents technical debt.

 **Benefits:**
 - Encapsulation: Modify styles and behavior in one place.